Mascerade/supervised-product-matching/README.md

 The  `src` directory are the helper functions to create data and generate the mode.

+The `models` directory contains the different models trained so far and also the fastText model (read the important section to download it)

 #### Important
-* Download the training set used at http://data.dws.informatik.uni-mannheim.de/largescaleproductcorpus/data/v2/trainsets/cameras_train.zip and put it into the `computers_train` directory.
+* Download the [training set used](http://data.dws.informatik.uni-mannheim.de/largescaleproductcorpus/data/v2/trainsets/cameras_train.zip) and put it into the `computers_train` directory.

+* Download and unzip the [fastText model](https://dl.fbaipublicfiles.com/fasttext/vectors-english/crawl-300d-2M-subword.zip) and put the `.bin` file into the `models` directory

 ## Notes About Network